CryptologyExchange/cryptology-client-python/docs/protocol.rst

 Messages
 --------

+There are two types of client messages: Request Messages and RPC Messages.
+The type is determined by the ``MESSAGE TYPE`` field.
-Every client message includes ``SEQUENCE``, sequential value starting from ``LAST SEEN SEQUENCE`` provided by server during handshake.
+Every request message includes ``SEQUENCE``, sequential value starting from ``LAST SEEN SEQUENCE`` provided by server during handshake.
 It also has rsa signature proving that given message is authorized by client.
 Aes is using session scoped ``CLIENT AES KEY`` generated during handshake.
 Payload is described in :doc:`/client_messages`.
+A RPC message has same structure except that ``SEQUENCE`` has to be unique only during current RPC request execution.
+The corresponding RPC response contains the same ``SEQUENCE`` as a reference.

 .. math::
     \scriptsize